CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Obligation of the outsourcing customer to cooperate in the resolution of emergencies
 * Type of involvement in emergency exercises and time sequence of emergency exercises of the outsourcing customer
 * Requirements of the outsourcing customer on the type and extent of data backup
-* Agreement on whether or which systems must be designed redundantly Of particular importance may be arrangements for cases of force majeure.
+* Agreement on whether or which systems have to be designed redundantly Of particular importance may be arrangements for cases of force majeure.
 It should also be clarified, for example, how to ensure the availability of data and systems in the event of a strike by outsourcing service personnel.
 Especially when outsourcing service providers and outsourcing customers belong to different industries or are located in different countries, the outsourcing customers can be completely surprised by such occurrences.

 ** Legal framework, liability **